shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ## `aggregations`

-With the `aggregations` parameter, meta data can be determined for a search query.
-There are different types of aggregations which are listed in the reference documentation.
+The `aggregations` parameter can determine metadata for a search query.
+There are different types of aggregations that are listed in the reference documentation.
 A simple example is the determination of the average price from a product search query.

-* Purpose: Calculation of statistics and metrics
+* Purpose: Calculation of statistics and metrics.
-* Purpose: Determination of possible filters
+* Purpose: Determination of possible filters.

 The aggregation types are equivalent to the aggregations available in the DAL: